Check out our Grow Guide for useful tips and tricks!

 - Place the Coco Pod into the white reservoir lid so that the top of the Coco Pod sits under the line indicated in the lid

-- Push your seed into the small hole at the top of the plug
+- Push your seed into the small hole at the top of the coco pod

-- Tear a small pea sized corner off of the side of the plug at the top
+- Tear a small pea sized corner off of the side of the pod at the top

 - Gently push the seed down to ensure the plug you have just added is in contact with the seed